johno/pixyll/_posts/2012-09-02-about-java-project-and-package-organization.markdown

 title: "about Java project and package organization"
 date: 2008-09-02 22:41:11 +0100
 comments: true
+categories: development
-categories: development, Java
+tags: development, Java
 ---
 There is a heated debate about what is the most appropriate organization and naming convention of Java packages and projects and, by extension, software modules.
 The two approaches are *‘by abstraction layer’* (e.g. model, controller, view, etc) or *‘by feature’* (e.g. account).
 I find that, at least at an inside-tier level (e.g. application level), the later approach makes more sense.
 That is, a tier will be contained in a project (e.g. web-service or core) where packages are organized by features.
 Inside of these packages I reproduce the different abstraction layers in sub-packages if needed.

 Here are some benefits of by features at top level: